vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 # Background
-Ezra, Luca, Damon, and Joe are some guys that grew up together in the same neighborhood.
+Ezra, Luca, Damon, and Joe are a couple of guys that grew up together in the same neighborhood.
+When

 Fireside has a local business owner captive, after catching them burning down one of their hideouts.
 ## Fireside